kuzzleio/kuzzle/doc/2/guides/main-concepts/3-querying/index.md

 There is a limit of 10000 documents that can be retrieved with a single search request, without pagination.
 :::

-Those **methods are explained in the next sections and they are already implemented in our SDKs** in the `SearchResult` class. (e.g. [SearchResult.next](/sdk/js/7/core-classes/search-result/next) method in the Javascript SDK)
+Those **methods are explained in the next sections and they are already implemented in our SDKs** in the `SearchResult` class.
+This class allows to navigate through your paginated results with ease by calling the `SearchResult.next` method (e.g. [SearchResult.next](/sdk/js/7/core-classes/search-result/next) method in the Javascript SDK).

-All the methods explained here are available by default in our SDKs through the `SearchResult` class.
-This class allows to navigate through your paginated results with ease by calling the `SearchResult.next` method.

 **Example:** _Paginate search results using the scroll method_
 :::: tabs